Rectal prolapse: Colitis cystica profunda

-Treatment

-Although SRUS is not a medically serious disease, it can be the cause of significantly reduced quality of life for patients.
-It is difficult to treat, and treatment is aimed at minimizing symptoms.

-Stopping straining during bowel movements, by use of correct posture, dietary fiber intake (possibly included bulk forming laxatives such as psyllium), stool softeners (e.g. polyethylene glycol, and biofeedback retraining to coordinate pelvic floor during defecation.

-Surgery may be considered, but only if non surgical treatment has failed and the symptoms are severe enough to warrant the intervention.
-Improvement with surgery is about 55-60%.

-Ulceration may persist even when symptoms resolve.

 Mucosal prolapse syndrome

 A group of conditions known as Mucosal prolapse syndrome (MPS) has now been recognized.
 It includes SRUS, rectal prolapse, proctitis cystica profunda, and inflammatory polyps.
 It is classified as a chronic benign inflammatory disorder.
 The unifying feature is varying degrees of rectal prolapse, whether internal intussusception (occult prolapse) or external prolapse.

 Epidemiology

 Rectal prolapse affects less than 0.5% of the general population.
 It affects women more commonly, with a female to male ratio of 9:1.